Maud Allan: Stage and dance career

 In 1909, Allan decided that Moscow and St. Petersburg, Russia were her next targets.
 Many reviews compared her to Isadora Duncan and criticized her lack of poise in comparison to Duncan's work.
 The reviews highlighted her passion and efforts, but the Russian audience craved more professionalism and cleanness in movement.
 Some of her most notable guests were the Czar and Czarina of Russia.

 The following year, Allan began touring the United States in Boston.
 A dancer by the name of Gertrude Hoffman had been sent to study Allan's show in London and perform it in New York six weeks before Allan arrived to tour in the states.
 Many theatres had banned Allan's Vision of Salome performance before she travelled to the United States because of Hoffman's performance of the dance.
 This ended up working in favour of Allan because it made people wonder why a performance was being banned, which caused more people to attend her shows where she was allowed to perform.
-The New York Times coined this national intrigue,"Salomania", which propelled Allan into international stardom.
+The New York Times dubbed this national intrigue,"Salomania", which propelled Allan into international stardom.
 Her tour travelled to New York City, Chicago, Philadelphia, Washington, Milwaukee, Cincinnati, Kansas City, San Francisco, Oakland, Los Angeles, Atlanta, Sacramento, Stockton, San Jose, Rochester, and San Diego.

 After Allan returned to London from her tour in the States, she commissioned Debussy to make the music for a new show she had created called Khamma to replace The Vision of Salome in her act.
 The story focuses on an Egyptian dancing girl, Khamma, who gave herself as a sacrifice to the god Amun-Re.
 Khamma was much more ambitious than The Vision of Salome because Allan included other dancers all choreographed by her, a full symphony, and possibly singers.
 She began working in collaboration with Debussy in 1911 while continuing to perform in London.